 They also have a better cooling system so the engine doesn’t overheat and uses less fuel as a result.
-Many inverter generators come with auto-idle features and low-fuel shutoffs, further improving fuel efficiency.
+Many inverter generators come with auto-idle features and low-fuel shutoffs, which further improve fuel efficiency.

-Besides this, inverter generators tend to be lighter overall, making them more fuel efficient since they don’t require as much power to run.
+Beside this, inverter generator tend to be lighter weight overall which makes them more fuel efficient since they don’t require as much power to run.

 3. Parallel Connection